Getting all Deals

 // Pipedrive company domain

-To make a request, you'll need the correct URL for getting the Deals listed, an example would look like this https://{COMPANYDOMAIN}.pipedrive.com/api/v1/deals?api_token=659c9fddb16335e48cc67114694b52074e812e03.
+To make a request, you'll need the correct URL for getting the deals listed, for example, https://{YOUR_COMPANY_DOMAIN}.pipedrive.com/api/v1/deals?api_token=YOUR_API_TOKEN.

-You need to create a $url variable that holds the correct URL for listing the Deals:
+You need to create a $url variable that holds the correct URL for listing the deals:

 // URL for Deal listing